Were you working on your business or with a customer yesterday at between 12 and 1 yesterday afternoon? Well you are not alone.

 Other than having a lot to say about a new interface, the main items are targeted toward mobile search.

-A few of the items that we are excited for local service companies:
+A few of the items that we are excited about local service companies:

 If you were lucky you might have been invited to be in a closed beta to test longer headlines for your ads.
-This is a direct result from the removal of the side ads in desktop search as now there is room on the right hand side for larger ads.
+This is a direct result of the removal of the side ads in desktop search as now there is room on the right-hand side for larger ads.
 However, it is now going to be released to everyone.

 The changes include:

 - Two 30 character headlines, up from one 25 character headline

 - One consolidated 80 character description Line, up from two 35 character description lines

 What does this mean?
 According to Google, the longer headlines have seen 20% lift in CTR.
 However, my guess is this lift is when shown against ads with shorter headlines.

 While there will be an increase in CTR, we are not sure just how much.
 We will see what happens to CTR’s once everyone has them later this year.

 Finally, Google is bringing back to being able to target separate device types.
 If you recall a few years ago, Adwords made the change to “enhanced campaigns” which removed the ability to target devices at the campaign level.